-- A need to reconsider the jurisdictional highway system plans for each of the seven counties, including refinements of the arterial street and highway improvements recommended in the regional transportation plan, and the jurisdictional responsibility recommendations of each county plan.
+- Continuation of work attendant to the major review, reevaluation, and extension of the design year 2035 regional land use and transportation plans, including the conduct of major regional travel surveys.
+The plan reevaluation is to be completed in 2015, and work in 2013 will include completion of inventories and analyses of land use and transportation plan implementation and transportation system supply and use; completion of analyses of regional travel habits and patterns; completion of review of travel simulation models; completion of development of regional land use and transportation planning objectives and standards; and development of designs for regional land use and transportation scenarios, and initiation of scenario testing and evaluation. - Completion in early 2013 of the regional housing plan as a refinement of the regional land use plan. - A need to reconsider the jurisdictional highway system plans for each of the seven counties, including refinements of the arterial street and highway improvements recommended in the regional transportation plan, and the jurisdictional responsibility recommendations of each county plan.
 To address concerns about jurisdictional responsibility, there will be a need to review and reestimate the criteria for jurisdictional classification-trip service, land use service, and operational characteristics.
-The update of the county jurisdictional plans will be completed in 2013 for each county. - A need to continue to assist in the guidance of the operation and development of the transit systems of the region through the continuing preparation of three- to five-year short-range plans.
-In 2011 Commission will complete plans for Milwaukee, Racine, and Kenosha Counties.
-In 2012, the Commission will complete a plan for the City of Waukesha, and initiate plans for Washington and Waukesha Counties.
-Each system faces issues concerning service performance, improvement, and extension.
-The Commission will also continue to assist transit systems in addressing finding issues, including the need for dedicated local transit funding and a regional transit authority. - A need to support preliminary engineering studies of arterial street and highway improvements, including assisting in identifying need, considering alternatives, and providing traffic forecasts and analyses.
-In particular, staff efforts will be needed to continue to support preliminary engineering for freeway reconstruction. - A need to coordinate regional transportation forecasts and planning with air quality planning conducted by the Wisconsin Department of Natural Resources.
-The Commission has the responsibility to analyze and determine the conformity of regional transportation plans and programs with the State of Wisconsin Air Quality Implementation Plan (SIP).
+The update of the county jurisdictional plans will largely be completed in 2013 for each county. - A need to continue to assist in the guidance of the operation and development of the transit systems of the region through the continuing preparation of three- to five-year short-range plans.
+In 2011 the Commission completed the plan for Milwaukee County, in 2012 plans were completed for Racine County and the City of Waukesha.
+In early 2013, the plan for Kenosha County will be completed and plans for Washington and Waukesha Counties will be well underway.
+Each system faces issues concerning service performance, improvement, extension, and funding.
+The Commission will also continue to assist transit systems in addressing funding issues, including the need for dedicated local transit funding and a regional transit authority. - A need to support preliminary engineering studies of arterial street and highway improvements, including assisting in identifying need, considering alternatives, and providing traffic forecasts and analyses.
+In particular, staff efforts will be needed to continue to support preliminary engineering for freeway reconstruction.

+• A need to coordinate regional transportation forecasts and planning with air quality planning conducted by the Wisconsin Department of Natural Resources.
+Map 3 shows the current nonattainment and maintenance area designations with respect to the national ambient air quality standards.
+With respect to each nonattainment and maintenance area, the Commission has the responsibility to analyze and determine the conformity of regional transportation plans and programs with the State of Wisconsin Air Quality Implementation Plan (SIP).
 The conformity of the regional plan must be assessed at least every four years, and of programs at least every four years, and whenever plans and programs are amended.
 The Commission staff also has been working with WisDOT and WDNR staff to assure that there will be minimal potential for conformity failure.
-The Commission staff is participating with WDNR and WisDOT staffs and other interests in establishing the SIP budget for the transportation sector which will be used to establish regional transportation plan and program conformity. - Initiation of work attendant to the major review, reevaluation, and extension of the design year 2035 regional land use and transportation plans, including the conduct of major regional travel surveys. - Refinement of the regional land use plan through the completion of a regional housing plan.
+The Commission staff is participating with WDNR and WisDOT staffs and other interests in establishing the SIP budget for the transportation sector which will be used to establish regional transportation plan and program conformity.

-These transportation issues, and the year 2012 regional land use and transportation planning work program proceed from the findings and recommendations of the year 2035 regional transportation plan, including the public involvement conducted as part of the planning process.
+These transportation issues, and the year 2013 regional land use and transportation planning work program proceed from the findings and recommendations of the year 2035 regional transportation plan, including the public involvement conducted as part of the planning process.
 Appendix B sets forth the public participation plan for the Commission's regional transportation planning program.